Advertising vs. Promotion: What’s The Difference

 Advertising vs. Promotion: What's The Difference - 0006

-• Starbucks deployed a promotion tactic to create a sense of exclusivity and reward customer loyalty, thereby driving sales.
+• Starbucks used a promotion strategy to promote exclusivity and reward customer loyalty, which increased revenue.